lightbend-labs/lightbend-emoji/README.md

 ```

 It supports the same escapes as the standard interpolator, and is forgiving of colons that don't delimit a valid
 short name.
-Use double colon to specify literal colon:
+The colon can be escaped with a backslash:

 ```
 scala> e"Dear Customer: Have a nice day! :) :smiley:"
 res7: String = Dear Customer: Have a nice day! :) 😃

-scala> e"::smiley:: is interpolated as :smiley:"
+scala> e"\:smiley\: is interpolated as :smiley:"
 res8: String = :smiley: is interpolated as 😃
 ```